microprediction/timemachines/README.md

                 x, self.s = self.f(y=y,s=self.s,k=k,a=a,t=t,e=e)
                 return x

 or write a decorator.
+However:
-However we have lambda applications in mind.
+- We have lambda patterns in mind
+- The callee has more control in this setup (e.g. for multiple conditional forecasts)

 Question 2.
 Why do it this bare-bones manner with squished parameter spaces?